Kitware/CMake/Help/variable/CMAKE_GENERATOR_PLATFORM.rst

     the value of :variable:`CMAKE_VS_WINDOWS_TARGET_PLATFORM_VERSION_MAXIMUM`,
     if that variable is set.

+  ``8.1``
+    Specify the 8.1 SDK version.
+This is always supported by VS 2015.
+    On VS 2017 and above the 8.1 SDK must be installed.

   If the ``version`` field is not specified, CMake selects a version as described in the :variable:`CMAKE_VS_WINDOWS_TARGET_PLATFORM_VERSION` variable documentation.